hitokiri-mata/katacoda-courses/kubernetes-serverless/kubeless/step3.md

 ## Special Sauce ##

-The Kubeless secret sauce is your function's source code is deployed into a Kubernetes ConfigMap.
+The _Kubeless_ secret sauce is your function's source code is deployed into a Kubernetes ConfigMap.
 You can view the deployed code here:

 'kubectl get configmaps'{{execute}}

 On deployment _Kubeless_ starts a pre-baked container containing the Python executable, then your function's source code is referenced from the ConfigMap and injected into the Python container.
 In turn, the container is fronted by a Kubernetes Service where you can invoke the function from a Service call.
 Inspect the Service with this command:

-TODO: 'kubectl get service'{{execute}}
+TODO: 'kubectl get services'{{execute}}